Is Modi-Trump Houston rally an endorsement of India's Kashmir policy? | DW | 22.09.2019

-Indian Prime Minister Narendra Modi is holding a rally with US President Donald Trump in the US state of Texas.
-What implications could the event have on the Indian leader's controversial Kashmir actions?
+Indian Prime Minister Narendra Modi has held a rally with US President Donald Trump in the US state of Texas.
+What implications could the event have for the Indian leader's controversial Kashmir actions?
 DW analyzes.

 Indian Prime Minister Narendra Modi could not have hoped for a better start to his US trip than addressing a public rally on Sunday with US President Donald Trump at Houston's NRG Stadium.